-As Fellow in Contemporary Art Conservation and Research and a researcher embedded within Tate’s Time-based Media Conservation team, Hélia’s role combines research into theory and practice.
-She has been working on the conservation and exhibition of performance-based art since 2011, having received her PhD in Conservation and Restoration of Cultural Heritage from NOVA University of Lisbon in 2018.
-Her research looks into conservation practices at Tate with a feminist epistemological lens while exploring issues of performativity, participation, partiality and positionality.
+As Fellow in Contemporary Art Conservation and Research and a researcher embedded within Tate’s Time-based Media Conservation team, Hélia’s role combined research into theory and practice.
+Prior to starting this role, she had been working on the conservation and exhibition of performance-based art since 2011.
+She received her PhD in Conservation and Restoration of Cultural Heritage from NOVA University of Lisbon in 2018.
+Her research looked into conservation practices at Tate with a feminist epistemological lens while exploring issues of performativity, participation, partiality and positionality.

 Haidy Geismar was the project’s first Senior Academic Fellow.
 Her fellowship ran from September 2019 to January 2020.

 Haidy is a Professor of Anthropology at University College London, a curator of the UCL Ethnography Collections and Co-director of the UCL Centre for Digital Anthropology.
 Her research expertise lies in collaborative museum practice, indigenous museologies and indigenous contemporary art (Vanuatu and New Zealand).